 Surface plasmon resonance (SPR) is an optical-based, label-free detection technology for real-time monitoring of binding interactions between two or more molecules.
-A wide range of molecules can be studied, from ions and fragments to proteins and viruses.
-This innovative technology is capable of providing biophysical data such as affinity, kinetics and thermodynamics, in addition to answering basic questions of binding specificity and concentration.
+The throughput, flexibility and sensitivity of the SPR platform gives researchers the potential to characterize biomolecular interactions in any binding study.
+A wide range of molecules can be studied, from ions, fragments and small molecules to proteins and viruses.
+SPR technology provides biophysical data such as affinity, kinetics and thermodynamics.

-SPR-based analytical biosensors can be extremely powerful tools for the characterization of molecular interactions.
-The combination of three individual elements, the detector, the sensor surface and the sample delivery system are critical to the performance of the experiment.
+SPR-based analytical biosensors are powerful tools in the characterization of molecular interactions.
+The combination of three elements – the detector, the sensor surface and the sample delivery system – are critical to the performance of the experiment.

 Binding interactions between a molecule on the sensor surface (ligand) and its binding partner(s) in solution (analyte) are monitored in real-time by SPR.

 SPR uses a type of total internal reflection and causes a reduction in the light intensity reflected at a specific angle from the glass side of the sensor surface.
 As molecules bind, the refractive index close to the surface changes causing a shift in the angle of minimum reflected intensity.
 The change in angle is proportional to the mass of bound material.
 The typical output is a sensorgram, which monitors the change in angle as a function of time.